 What are the website and Apps about?

-BMO.com’s are corporate websites for North America's largest bank and the world’s 8th by total assets.
-BMO digital portfolio is split between the public website that provides their clients with relevant information and the online banking platform, that offers banking solutions.
+This is corporate websites for North America's largest bank and the world’s 8th by total assets.
+Digital portfolio is split between the public website that provides their clients with relevant information and the online banking platform, that offers banking solutions.

 What are the goals of the Websites and Apps?